Who Is John Kasich?

 John Kasich was born in Pennsylvania in 1952.
 After studying political science in college, he began his career as an aide before being elected to the Ohio State Senate in 1978.
 Four years later, he was elected to the U.S. House of Representatives, in which he served until 2000.
-After a brief time away from politics, in 2010 Kasich was elected governor of Ohio.
-A year after winning reelection, he announced his candidacy for the Republican presidential nomination.
+After a brief time away from politics, Kasich was elected governor of Ohio in 2010, and won a second term in 2014.
+He later announced his candidacy for the 2016 U.S. presidential race, remaining as the last candidate opposing Donald Trump for the Republication nomination before bowing out in May 2016.

 From Priesthood to Politics